-The Comprehensive Evaluation of Student-Trainee Competence
+The Comprehensive Evaluation of Student-Trainee Competence in Professional Psychology Programs

 I. Overview and Rationale

 Professional psychologists are expected to demonstrate competence within and across a number of different but interrelated dimensions.
 Programs that educate and train professional psychologists also strive to protect the public and profession.
 Therefore, faculty, training staff, supervisors, and administrators in such programs have a duty and responsibility to evaluate the competence of students and trainees across multiple aspects of performance, development, and functioning.